-Nandita Godbole wants to make Indian cooking easy and accessible for beginners, and she’s designed a clear, systematic way of teaching it.
+Nandita Godbole wants to make Indian cooking easy and accessible for beginners.
+That’s why she’s designed a clear, systematic way of teaching it.
 According to Godbole, the author of “Crack the Code: Cook Any Indian Meal With Confidence,” anyone can master Indian cooking by learning just a few simple steps (hence “cracking the code”).

 Godbole, a third-generation chef and and entrepreneur, learned the basic techniques of Indian cooking from her grandfather, a self-taught chef.
-In her book, she illustrates the basic building blocks of Indian cuisine, which is really quite simple when you look at all of the parts broken down.
+In her book, she illustrates the basic building blocks of Indian cuisine.
+She says they are quite simple when you look at all of the parts broken down.

 According to Godbole, there are six distinct tiers in Indian cooking: